webclinic017/traderbot-1/README.md

 ### 6. Executor
 a.
 Performs the execution of the Comparator on the Brokerage Platform\
 b.
 Interface for Comparator: __Execute(Int BuySell, Float TP, FloatSL, Int Leverage)__

+## How to Use
+1. Start a virtual env and pip install requirements.txt
+2. Download the TA-Lib wheel https://www.lfd.uci.edu/~gohlke/pythonlibs/#ta-lib and pip install it
+3. Start a Name Server using pyro4-ns
+4. Run executor.py to start a executor server
+5. Run main.py or mainTest.py